-Figure 4 provides a comparison of the Default Service rates for New Hampshire's four electric utilities for the years 2008 through 2019.
+Figure 4 provides a comparison of the Default Service rates for New Hampshire's four electric utilities for the years 2010 through 2020.

-Figure 4: New Hampshire Default Service Rates (2008 - 2019)
+Figure 4: New Hampshire Default Service Rates (2010 - 2020)

-Figures 5 through 8 provide the Default Service rates and trend line individually for each of New Hampshire's four electric utilities for the years 2008 through 2019.
+Figures 5 through 8 on the following pages provide the Default Service rates and trend line individually for each of New Hampshire's four electric utilities for the years 2010 through 2020.

-Figure 5: Eversource Default Service Rates (2008 - 2019)
+Figure 5: Eversource Default Service Rates (2010 - 2020)